-How To Stage Your House for Sale
+How To Stage Your Residence for an Open House

 Setting the Stage

 At your Open House, we're doing well if we're engaging the buyer's senses.

 Brightening up each room is of major importance, so we'll do things like part the curtains and reduce shadows where needed to invite the buyer inside.
 Together we'll enhance the ambiance with enjoyable music to listen to while guests experience your home and assure a pleasant scent circulates room-to-room.
 We'll include cozy-looking bedspreads, and pillows on your sofa and bed.
 We want buyers to feel like your current house is their future home.